NoahBres/LearnRoadRunner/docs/dead-wheels.md

 ### Double Checking

+COME BACK TO THIS AFTER GETTING A REPLY FROM RYAN ON A POSSIBLE PR

 ## Tuning - Three-Wheel

 Tuning your dead wheels is one of the most important steps along the entire tuning process.
 This is not constrained to Road Runner.
 Any time you choose to use Dead Wheels, whether it be in Road Runner, FTCLib, or your own home brew path following, your localization should be as accurate as possible.